BadhonAI/anyCDN/readme.md

 ## ✨ Introduction

-CDN Library Hub transforms the way you manage CDN dependencies in your web projects.
+Any CDN transforms the way you manage CDN dependencies in your web projects.
 With a beautiful dark-themed interface, this plugin provides quick access to the most popular JavaScript libraries, CSS frameworks, and utility packages - all with multiple version options and one-click copy functionality.

-Say goodbye to googling CDN links or manually typing script tags.
+ goodbye to googling CDN links or manually typing script tags.
 This plugin brings everything you need right into your Acode editor.

 ## 🎯 Features

 - **📚 Extensive Library Collection** - Access 15+ popular CDNs instantly
 - **🔄 Version Control** - Switch between different versions of each library
-- **⭐ Favorites System** - Save your frequently used CDNs for quick access
+- **⭐ Favorites System** - ve your frequently ued CDNs for quick access
 - **📦 Bundle Generator** - Generate complete HTML templates with selected CDNs
 - **🔍 Smart Search** - Filter libraries by name or category
 - **📋 One-Click Copy** - Copy CDN URLs, script tags, or NPM commands instantly